All Episodes

 It's not really Roberts because he's just replacing Rehnquist.

-But markers are going to be set down here for the next pick, the next nominee, whoever it is.
+So there's no change in the so-called balance of power, but markers are going to be set down here for the next pick, the next nominee, whoever it is.

-By markers I mean the Democrats are going to say, okay, we'll go this far on accepting this kind of conservative, but we're not going to go any further.
+By markers, I mean the Democrats are going to say, okay, we'll go this far on accepting this kind of conservative, but we're not going to go any further.

 Sort of a warning to President Bush and the Republicans on the next pick.